omprakash1999mina/omprakash1999mina/README.md

 Security Made things Simple and Committed for better future.
 ## I'm interested in collaborate with others and build something exciting .
 I build some projects with team work and the experience was amazing .
-Want to  Develope somethig Secure Don't wait just contact me i'm here for you, collaborate with me .
+Want to  Develope something Secure Don't wait just contact me i'm here for you, collaborate with me .
 ## Want to reach me ,Here is some options for you
 <img src="./envelope.svg"> [Email](mailto:op1999mina@gmail.com)  </br>
 <img src="./whatsapp.svg"> [WhatsApp](https://wa.me/+918955616391 )  </br>